 - Part-time students: from £1430 per year depending on number of credits taken

 - Residential module (venue to be confirmed) will include an additional £150 accommodation and meal costs

 - Non-award students: £550 per module

 Membership of the College Library and use of the College online Virtual Learning Environment is available to all students registering on our awards.
 Our MA programme is taught in partnership with Trinity College, Bristol.

-For an informal conversation about study contact Mike Pears, Director of Urban Life, firstname.lastname@example.org
+For an informal conversation about study contact the college Admissions team on firstname.lastname@example.org